Historic theater sites tour to benefit Ross Ragland Theater

 Museum manager Todd Kepple will lead a walking history tour of historic theater sites in the downtown Klamath Falls area.
 The tour will include stops at several sites where theaters were located through the early to mid-1900s.

-The tour will begin at 6 p.m., and will conclude with refreshments, a short video and special live entertainment at the Ragland.
+The tour will begin at 6 p.m., and will conclude with refreshments, a short video and special live entertainment at the Ross Ragland Theater.
 Participants will also receive a coupon from Basin Martini Bar.

 Veterans of the Ragland and Linkville theaters will reprise tunes from various shows that have been screened or performed in Klamath Falls.
 The company will include Robin Schwartz, Greg Dunton and Charles Cossey.